panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-06-23-PMC/2021-06-23-PMC_Summary.md

 The presentation continued by listing the main activities of the WPs and the main remaining issues to be addressed in the WP.

 Towards the end of the meeting
-* it was agreed that it would be a good idea for WP leaders to be interviewed by Ornela about sustainability of their WP
+* it was agreed that it would be a good idea for WP leaders to be interviewed by Ornela about sustainability of their WP outputs
-* it was discussed again whether LEAPS and LENS should be included in the sustainability conversations and linked somehow to PaNOSC
+* it was discussed again that LEAPS and LENS will have to play an important role for sustainining services of common interest for the PaN community and eventually the EOSC.

 -ENDS-